 Manipulation tactics: shaming the competition

-Even with over 100 years of collaborative experience, the human fear of competition is real.
-So much time and energy is spent worrying about trying to ‘beat the competition’.
+Even with over 100 years of experience in collaboration, the human fear of competition is real.
+So much time and energy is spent thinking about how to "beat the competition".

 For one, this unhealthy mindset enables fear and urgent action which often results in using manipulation tactics to try to get more sales.
 It also causes brand wars.
 Think Coke vs. Pepsi or Microsoft vs. Apple.
 These wars are still going on, even though no one enjoys their shenanigans.

 This isn’t a race or a fight and remember from above, there’s enough abundance to go around.
 Think about how your customers will feel.
 They want to know that you’re spending time and energy on their needs, not on another brand.

 Do what’s right for your customers and invest time and energy on them, not on beating your competition

 When your competition is passionate about the same cause and you can help each other move forward, how exciting and effective would it be to collaborate?